CFVO-TV: Cinérotique controversy

 The 1976 licence renewal cycle put another aspect of CFVO programming under the spotlight: its airing of Cinérotique, a late-night showcase of erotic films, on Friday nights.
 The program had launched with the station in September 1974, and it was one of the station's most successful, attracting as much as half the Ottawa viewing audience in its time slot.
 During a hearing, CRTC member Jacques Hébert said that CFVO-TV was the only station in Canada—and may have been the only in North America—to show such movies.
 Meanwhile, before the Ontario government—which had set up a royal commission into violence in the media—Poulin admitted that most of the station's programs (though not the erotic films) were not screened before being broadcast.
 Additionally, CFVO was criticized for airing popular American crime shows, such as Hawaii Five-O and Kojak, that were purchased by Télé-Métropole.

-Demands for Cinérotique to be canceled came from Bishop Adolphe Proulx and from the Caisse Populaire St. Joseph—one of several backers of a new fund drive for the station.
+Demands for Cinérotique to be cancelled came from Bishop Adolphe Proulx and from the Caisse Populaire St. Joseph—one of several backers of a new fund drive for the station.
 The controversy prompted CFVO to stop airing the movies after June 11, 1976.
 The penultimate showing was preempted when the station rejected a film it found too hardcore for broadcast.

 Before the program ended, however, channel 30's broadcasts led to a court case in Ontario.
 After members of the Ottawa Police Service's morality squad seized films from the station in May, CFVO was charged in June with two counts, of unlawfully publishing and knowingly exposing to public view obscene moving pictures.
 The station fought the charges, claiming that Ontario police lacked jurisdiction over the Quebec-based outlet.

 In September, CFVO pleaded not guilty and stated it would not take any action to restore the program until after the trial, which would not start until January 1977.
 However, in December, it announced it would start a similar but softer program, Cine-Vendredi (Friday Night Movies), in light of its financial difficulties.
 The cooperative attempted to have the trial moved to Sudbury, the only bilingual court district in the province of Ontario; when a judge denied that motion, the station refused to mount a defence in an English-language courtroom in Ottawa.
 In testimony, the distributor of the movies called them "sex films" and said he expected the station to do its own censoring.
 The court ruled against CFVO-TV and fined it $1,000 at the conclusion of the trial.